 The successful performance of the Company would not have been possible without the efforts of our committed Board or Directors, dedicated management team, and loyal and knowledgeable staff.
-We believe as we move forward into our twentieth year of existence in 2018, we are well positioned to continue to meet the high standards we have set and to exceed your expectations.
-Most of all, thank you to our customers and shareholders for your continued support and having the confidence in us to continually make our Company successful.
+We believe as we move forward into a new decade of existence in 2019, we are well positioned to continue to meet the high standards we have set and to exceed your expectations.
+Most of all, thank you to our customers and shareholders for your continued support and having the confidence in us to continually make our "Company" successful.